 Simple – the search stops after finding the first matching keyword

 Complete – all keyword criteria will be recorded in the search results (note, this will extend the time required to perform the search)

 Exhaustive – used in conjunction with proximity search (i.e. find Term_a NEAR(5) Term_b) to apply all keyword criteria either before or after the proximity specified

 Snippet Keyword Length – determines how much text around the matching search term will be returned as part of the snippet shown in the search results grid.

 Mask Patterns – if the search expression uses one of the built-in Pattern(CC) or Pattern(SSN) options, mask this sensitive text in the search result to protect personally identifiable information.

 After entering your search terms or expression, there is a Test button located on the right-hand side of the page.
 This button will open a logic test panel.
 The logic tester will validate the accuracy of your search expression and allow you to enter some sample text to help determine if the search terms are being evaluated properly.
-For more information on the search syntax options supported in Discover, please refer to the Keyword Search Syntax document.

 Click Save to store the search configuration.
 Please note, searches do not start automatically.
 They must be selected and initiated using the ‘Start’ option found in the Action menu option or attached to a schedule for unattended initiation.